 #1 Primary and secondary colours

 The most intense (= saturated) colours are the primary and secondary colours in their purest form.
-Children’s toys are often in those colours because they are appealing to our sense of colour.
+Children’s toys are often in those colours because they appeal to our sense of colour.

-Occasionally I can make a picture that has only the three primary colours red, yellow and blue or the three secondary colours purple, orange and green in them, although seldom with a saturation of 100%.
+Occasionally I can make a picture that contains only the three primary colours red, yellow and blue or the three secondary colours purple, orange and green, although seldom with a saturation of 100%.

 As hard as it might be, it’s nice to be on the lookout for the occasion.